-The Historical Society’s focus is on northern Lancaster County, particularly that region known as the Cocalico Valley.
+HSCV focus’ is on northern Lancaster County, particularly that region known as the Cocalico Valley.
 The Cocalico Valley includes the areas which originally fell within the boundaries of Cocalico Township, as it was defined at the formation of Lancaster County in 1729; East and West Cocalico and Ephrata Townships were all originally part of Cocalico Township.
-In addition, we consider Clay Township, West Earl Township, and some of the northern parts of Earl Township to be included in the Valley.
+Today, we consider Clay Township, West Earl Township, and some of the northern parts of Earl Township to be included in the Valley.

-The Historical Society offers researchers a diverse assortment of research materials.
+HSCV offers a diverse assortment of research materials.
 The research library includes the Lancaster County sources generally considered to be fundamental: census records, microfilmed wills (through Book R, Vol. 2); will records through 1800; the classic histories and biographical compendiums of the county; the county’s three atlases; and other such basic and indispensable items.
-Numerous published books of European/immigration records are also available; because of the German ethnicity of the Cocalico Valley at the time of settlement these focus on Swiss and German immigrant groups.
+Numerous published books of European/immigration records are also available; because of the German ethnicity of the Cocalico Valley at the time of settlement, these focus on Swiss and German immigrant groups.

 The library also offers pre-1800 baptismal records for Berks, Lebanon, and York Counties; will abstracts for Chester, York, and Berks Counties; biographical annals for Berks and Lebanon Counties, etc. Post-1800 church records are available for a number of Berks county congregations, particularly those in the Tulpehocken region and those near the Lancaster/Berks County border.